Included in this page are instructions to setup AuctionWorx

 - Authentication - SQL Server Authentication

-- Login - Enter the Login Name used on step 7 (SQL Server Settings) above
+- Login - Enter the Login Name (used on step 5 of Create a Database on Azure above)

-- Password - Enter the Password used on step 7 (SQL Server Settings) above
+- Password - Enter the Password (used on step 5 of Create a Database on Azure above)

 - In the frame to the left, you will see your server listed.
-Below that server you should see a folder called "Databases".
-Right click the Databases folder and click "New Database..."
+Below that server you should see a folder called Databases.
+Open that folder and select the database.

 - Go back to SQL Server Management Studio and while the new database is selected, click on File > New > Query with Current Connection.
-Paste the contents of the AuctionWorx.SQL file in and click on Execute from the tool bar (or press F5) to run the script.
+Paste the contents of the AuctionWorx.SQL file in and click on Execute from the tool bar to run the script.

 - Once that process has finished (should take about 2 minutes) your database is ready to be connected to the web app.

 The Service Bus allows SignalR to facilitate bi-directional communication between server and client.
 Practically speaking, the page can load updates without having to be refreshed like who the High Bidder is, Current Price and

 - Open your Azure Portal and search for "Service Bus".